An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$

 \end{enumerate} \end{lem}

 Since we use the polynomial method and the wave packet decomposition, it is necessary to understand the interplay between a variety and tubes.
-In particular, we need to answer two questions: \begin{itemize} \item Describe the intersection of a tube and a thin neighborhood of a variety. \item How many tubes pointing in ``separated'' directions can be contained in a thin neighborhood of a variety? \end{itemize} The author learned the answer of the first question in \cite{MR4205111}, where he uses some result of Basu, Pollack, and Roy in \cite{MR1401711}.
-We follow his argument and obtain the satisfactory answer to the first question; see \eqref{zahlobservation}.
-The second question is answered by \cite{MR3454378} in three dimensions, by \cite{MR3830894} in four dimensions, and by \cite{MR3881832} in all the dimensions, whose results are called the polynomial Wolff axioms.
-We will use Lemma \ref{polylemma}, which is a slightly general version of them.
+In particular, we need to answer two questions: \begin{itemize} \item Describe the intersection of a tube and a thin neighborhood of a variety. \item How many tubes pointing in ``separated'' directions can be contained in a thin neighborhood of a variety? \end{itemize} The author learned the answer of the first question in \cite{MR4205111}, where Zahl uses a result of Basu, Pollack, and Roy in \cite{MR1401711} and obtains a satisfactory answer (see \eqref{zahlobservation}).
+The second question is answered by \cite{MR3454378} in three dimensions, by \cite{MR3820441} in four dimensions, and by \cite{MR3881832} in all the dimensions, whose results are called the polynomial Wolff axioms.
+We will use Lemma \ref{polylemma}, which is a slightly more general version of them.

 \begin{defi}[Semi-algebraic set] A set $S \subset \R^n$ is called semi-algebraic if it can be written as a finite union of sets of the form

 where $P_1,\ldots,P_{k+l}$ are polynomials.
 A union of such sets is called a presentation of $S$.
 The complexity of a presentation is the sum of the degrees of the polynomials.
 The complexity of a semi-algebraic set $S$ is the minimum complexity of its presentation. \end{defi}